axocomm/lambda.codes/resources/pages/about/experience.md

-Backend services were all written in Clojure, frontends for portals and the actual Relay application used Backbone.js, Ruby was used for testing (RSpec) and automation/tasks (Rake), Ansible was starting to be used for service deployment.
-Infrastructure was all hosted in AWS.
+Backend services were all written in Clojure, frontends for portals and the actual Relay application used Backbone.js, Ruby was used for testing (RSpec) and automation/tasks (Rake), Ansible was (at least starting to be) used for service deployment, and infrastructure was all hosted in AWS.

-The list of projects is quite long, but I had been involved with an overhaul of the internal file processing system for customer data management and messaging, a few brand new APIs, and 2-token IVR for member onboarding.
+The list of projects is quite long but includes an overhaul of the internal file processing system for customer data management and messaging, a few brand new client-facing APIs, and 2-token IVR for new member onboarding.

 ### SevOne